Year 9 — NSW & VIC

 Yes.
 Every retake draws a fresh set of items from the reviewed question bank and parameterised templates regenerate visuals and numbers so you don't memorise the answer — you learn the pattern.
 Your answers, score and time used are saved for every attempt so you can track improvement.

-When are Victorian Selective (SEHS) drills available?
+Are Victorian Selective (SEHS) drills available?

 Ready to practise the way the real exam is sat?

-Full-length NSW Year 9 Selective drills.
+Full-length NSW and VIC Year 9 Selective drills.

 Browse practice tests